mathgladiator/adama-lang/docs/docs/what-02-actors.md

 }
 ```

 This Adama code outlines a structure with just a name field.
-Messages are used exclusively for messaging between the people and the living document.
+Messages are used exclusively for messaging between the users and the living document.
 The next step is then to ingest a single message on a named channel:

 ```adama
 public string name;